Covariant Measures of Non-Markovianity in Curved Spacetime: Memory kernel structures in curved spacetimes: numerical benchmarks and physical insights

-Panel~5(d) replaces this Choi-level quantity by a purely kernel-level measure, the normalized tail mass $S(\Delta)$ obtained by summing $|\eta_{i-j}|$ over separations $|i-j|\geq \Delta$ (here $\Delta=1$).
+Figure~\ref{fig:limits}(d) replaces this Choi-level quantity by a purely kernel-level measure, the normalized tail mass $S(\Delta)$ obtained by summing $|\eta_{i-j}|$ over separations $|i-j|\geq \Delta$ (here $\Delta=1$).
 The roughly monotone, weakly nonlinear relationship between the SDP proxy and $S(\Delta)$ across all trajectories confirms a simple “kernel-mass $\to$ operational-distance’’ principle: once the universal short-distance singularity has been subtracted, processes with heavier long-range tails in the regular part of the Wightman kernel tend to exhibit larger $N(\Upsilon)$.
-Within each family (Minkowski or Schwarzschild), this tail mass tracks the same ordering that appears in the SDP-derived bounds and in $\Delta_{\text{act}}$, indicating that the pairwise kernels distilled in Fig.~3 and Fig.~4 already contain the essential information needed to anticipate the size of the covariant non-Markovian resource.
+Within each family (Minkowski or Schwarzschild), this tail mass tracks the same ordering that appears in the SDP-derived bounds and in $\Delta_{\text{act}}$, indicating that the pairwise kernels distilled in Figure~\ref{fig:heatmaps} and Figure~\ref{fig:linecuts} already contain the essential information needed to anticipate the size of the covariant non-Markovian resource.

-Although our explicit numerics are performed in an effective $1{+}1$-dimensional setting, the same qualitative picture is expected to hold in $3{+}1$ dimensions.
-In that case, the Minkowski Wightman function decays faster along the worldline, which reduces the absolute size of $\eta_{i-j}$ at large separations but does not remove the hierarchy between simple inertial motion and more structured trajectories.
-Acceleration in flat space and the presence of a Schwarzschild horizon still introduce KMS-like periodicity and near-horizon enhancements in the pulled-back correlator, leading to longer-lived tails in the corresponding kernels.
-The explicit $3{+}1$-dimensional expressions for the pulled-back Wightman functions, together with asymptotic analyses of the induced kernels and their tail masses for the trajectories considered here, are presented in the appendices and support this interpretation.
+Although our explicit numerics are carried out in an effective $(1+1)$-dimensional setting, the qualitative hierarchy between trajectories is expected to persist in $(3+1)$ dimensions with a smaller overall scale of the memory effects.
+In $(3+1)$-dimensional Minkowski spacetime the vacuum Wightman function along a timelike worldline decays as $1/s^{2}$, whereas in $(1+1)$ dimensions it exhibits a logarithmic dependence (Eq.~\ref{inertial_W}).
+After smearing with smooth windows of fixed macroscopic size, this faster decay reduces the absolute magnitude of the off-diagonal kernel entries $\eta_{i-j}$ and hence the tail mass $S(\Delta)$, but does not alter the ordering between inertial, accelerated, and near-horizon trajectories.
+Acceleration and the presence of a Schwarzschild horizon still imprint KMS-like periodicity and near-horizon enhancements in the pulled-back correlator, which translate into parametrically longer-lived kernel tails than in flat inertial motion.
+Since both the Choi-negativity lower bound and the SDP-based proxy for $N(\Upsilon)$ depend linearly on these tails, the operational advantage in $(3+1)$ dimensions is suppressed only by an order-one factor set by microscopic versus slot scales, rather than exponentially in the number of dimensions.
+Analytical estimates for the $(3+1)$-dimensional kernels for the same trajectories, presented in the appendices, support this expectation.